cisagov/ScubaGear/baselines/defender.md

 #### MS.DEFENDER.6.3v1 instructions:
 To create one or more custom audit retention policies if the default retention policy is not sufficient for agency needs, follow the instructions listed in [Create an audit log retention policy](https://learn.microsoft.com/en-us/purview/audit-log-retention-policies?view=o365-worldwide#create-an-audit-log-retention-policy).
-Ensure that the duration selected in the retention policies is at least 1 year, in accordance with OMB M-21-31.
+Ensure the duration selected in the retention policies is at least one year, in accordance with OMB M-21-31.

 # Acknowledgements